Last Updated on September 13, 2020 by queenie mak

 Visitors go to Ho Chi Minh City, also known as Saigon, to see war relics from the Vietnam War and the French colonial architecture influences all over the city.
 And sampling Southern Vietnamese cuisine is high on everyone’s list.
 Meanwhile, traffic is in complete chaos and yet there is some sort of organization where cars, motorcycles and pedestrians can coexisting.

 The combination of the different sights and sounds can either overwhelm or excite you.
-Either way, there wasn’t a chance for us to leave this city out of our itinerary!
+Either way, there wasn’t a chance for us to leave this city out of my three week Vietnam itinerary!

 Why Ho Chi Minh City is Great for a Female Solo Traveller